isb-cgc/readthedocs/docs/source/sections/data/EXC_RESPOND_about.rst

 Accessing the Exceptional Responders Data in Google BigQuery
 ------------------------------------------------

-ISB-CGC has Exceptional Responders data, such as clinical, stored in Google BigQuery tables.
+ISB-CGC has Exceptional Responders data, such as clinical, metadata, RNA-seq and somatic mutation stored in Google BigQuery tables.
 Information about these tables can be found using the `ISB-CGC BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_ with EXCEPTIONAL RESPONDERS selected for filter PROGRAM.
 To learn more about this tool, see the `ISB-CGC BigQuery Table Search documentation <../BigQueryTableSearchUI.html>`_.

 The Exceptional Responders tables are in project isb-cgc-bq.
 To learn more about how to view and query tables in the Google BigQuery console, see the `ISB-CGC BigQuery Tables documentation <../BigQuery.html>`_.